Best Malware Scanner - Why is it Important?

 Also, make sure that the product or service comes from a vendor with a reliable track record.
 This may seem a bit unfair on new companies, but the harsh reality is that it’s very dangerous to take a gamble on your website’s security.
 Leave up-and-coming security companies to businesses that can afford to take the risk with them.

 See what options there are for contacting the vendor if you need them.
-In particular, is there a phone number or just chat/email?
+In particular, is there a phone number or just a chat/email?
 Phone may sound very “old-school” but it can also be massively helpful if you need someone to “hold your hand” while you do something.
 See if the vendor gives any indications on response times for customer support and for technical support (they’re often different).
 If support hours are less than 24/7 check the applicable time zone!

 Finally, check that you completely understand the terms of the product or service.
 For example, if you’re signing up for a cloud-based product, what is included in your monthly fee and what could potentially be an extra cost.